 My second child and I have had some disagreements about forms of protest I am uncomfortable with — violence (like destroying property or burning cars), and the campus protests that have prevented people with abhorrent views from speaking.
 When we went to the women’s march event in our town last January, they took a sign that said “Fuck the Alt Right” and I was concerned that the vulgarity would mean people would take them less seriously.
 (Quick aside, one of our woman senators was there and read the sign and gave them a fist bump, so there’s that!)
 I have told them, and their brother, that I feel as if you can’t be respected if you break the law or refuse to hear someone, and if protesters want respect, they have to be civil and work within the system.
 It’s what I read in Martin Luther King Jr.’s books; his belief in nonviolent protest led him to believe that if black people dressed well, spoke well, and behaved well in the face of dogs, hoses, spit, cudgels, and fists, they would win the hearts and minds of whites and rights would follow.

 Which partially came true — and Smith acknowledges that.
 But he also made me face the fact that it’s also my own implicit bias to prefer this way of protesting.
 I’ve been immersed in a culture that values “respectability,” and conflates that with respect.
 As a woman I’ve been taught the same by our culture — don’t dress provocatively, don’t be insistent or demanding, don’t be loud, don’t be strident, don’t be ambitious, or you’ll be seen as a slut, a bitch, a harpy, a ball buster.
 No one will date/marry/hire/respect you.
 Here’s what Smith has to say: “We shouldn’t be seeking the respect of an unjust system that will not respect us on the basis of our humanity alone.
 We cannot allow those terms to make the fight for justice mirror our broader system that relies on the oppression of the least ‘respectable.'”
-That was one of the passages I read that caused me to actually out the book down and exclaim to myself, “Wow.
+That was one of the passages I read that caused me to actually put the book down and exclaim to myself, “Wow.
 What the hell have I been thinking?”
 If you insert any category of people who are marginalized in our culture — black people, native people, immigrants, women, trans people, gay and lesbian people, disabled people — those are words to live by.

 But Smith doesn’t leave it there: “Our challenge is to take the spirit with which we have fought for black men — cisgender, heterosexual, class privileged, educated black men — and extend it to the fight for everyone else.”
 Smith tells readers his goal is to “become an honest black man and a good black writer.”
 He is those things.
 We could work towards all becoming honest people and good human beings if 1) everyone read this book and then 2) lived with the words 3) took them in, and 4) did the work of trying to live by them.
 I’ve done step 1 and started step 2.
 As a person of faith, as a mother, as a woman, as a human, I don’t think I have a choice but to pursue steps 3 and 4.